adobe/spectrum-web-components/packages/menu/menu-item.md

 #### Include a label

-Use either visible slotted textContent or the `label` attribute to ensure menu items can be read by assistive technology.
+Either place visible text in the component's slot or use `label` attribute to ensure menu items can be read by assistive technology.

 <sp-tabs selected="text" auto label="Labelling menuitems">
 <sp-tab value="text">Using slotted text</sp-tab>